filiptc/gorbit/README.md

 ## Build from sources
 Install Go on your system.
 Run `go install github.com/filiptc/gorbit`.
 Binary will be available on `$GOPATH/bin/gorbit`.
+Be aware that the cross compiling will not work for the time being, due to CGO compiler limitations.
+If you need to compile for another architecture, you will need to do so from within it.

 ## Logitech® Orbit AF control
-In order to correctly make GOrbit control pan/tilt/reset you need to install uvcdynctrl (`sudo apt-get install uvcdynctrl` on Debian) and import Logitech® controls.
-This can be done running `uvcdynctrl --import=/path/to/logitech.xml`.
-The default file provided by the uvcdynctrl package works for pan/tilt but doesn't allow for pan/tilt simultaneous reset.
+In order to correctly make GOrbit control pan/tilt/reset, you need to install uvcdynctrl (`sudo apt-get install uvcdynctrl` on Debian) and import Logitech® controls.
+This can be done by running `uvcdynctrl --import=/path/to/logitech.xml`.
+The default file provided by the uvcdynctrl package works for pan/tilt, but doesn't allow for pan/tilt simultaneous reset.
 Download the following [logitech.xml](https://raw.githubusercontent.com/llmike/v4l2-tools/master/libwebcam-src-0.2.4/uvcdynctrl/data/046d/logitech.xml) to allow pan/tilt resets.

+## TODOs
+* Write tests
+* Neaten up UI
+* Allow providing all config values on execution through CLI
+* Image text overlays (timestamp, camera, etc.)

 ## The MIT License (MIT)
 Copyright (c) 2016 Philip Thomas Casado